 Michael's research primarily concerns pedagogy.
 He has an interest in active learning and assessment in economics, the influence of experiential learning and assessment on student motivation and behaviour.
 More recently, he has investigated the impact of blended learning on student engagement and attainment.

-Michael’s research primarily concerns corporate governance, acquisitions and strategic decision-making.
-The particular focus is the role of the market for corporate control in corporate governance.
+Michael’s subject research concerns corporate governance and the incorporation of environmental, social and governance factors into financial investment decisions.
 He has expertise in using both quantitative and qualitative research methods to analyse various aspects of the acquisition process and its aftermath.